Skip to main content

 • Algebraic data types like enum in Swift/Rust, and pattern matching.

-• Many standard library types, including Optional[T] and Result[T, Error] types when we have algebraic datatypes and basic traits.
+• Many standard library types need refinement, including Optional[T] and Result[T, Error].

 Ownership and Lifetimes